Gmina Rogów

 Gmina Rogów is a rural gmina (administrative district) in Brzeziny County, Łódź Voivodeship, in central Poland.
 Its seat is the village of Rogów, which lies approximately 10 km east of Brzeziny and 29 km east of the regional capital Łódź.

 The gmina covers an area of 66.23 km2, and as of 2006 its total population is 4,647.

+Rogów is home to the ARBORETUM forest botanical garden, which is part of University of Live Science in Warsaw since 1922.
+Its collection contains 2500 species of trees and schrubs.